stomp/stomp-spec/src/stomp-specification-1.1.md

 STOMP has been in active use for several years and is supported by many message brokers and client libraries.
-This specification defines the STOMP 1.1 protocol and is an update to [STOMP 1.0](http://stomp.codehaus.org/Protocol).
+This specification defines the STOMP 1.1 protocol and is an update to [STOMP 1.0](stomp-specification-1.0.html).

 Please send feedback to the stomp-spec@googlegroups.com mailing list.

-## DRAFT STATUS

-Version 1.1 of the specification is still being developed.
-This is only a draft document.

 ## Overview